Safe by Design: An Overview of UX Security

 For every product created, there are hundreds (even thousands) of design artifacts generated.
 Dozens of communication channels are utilized.
 Links to strategic documents are sent to multiple parties.
 And, distributed teams are increasingly dependent on cloud-based design tools.

 If designers don’t take precautions to guard their work and communications, attackers will find ways to infiltrate organizational weak points.
-This may mean establishing VPNs, undergoing cybersecurity training, and enacting asset management and communication guidelines to prevent loose ends.
+This may mean participating in cybersecurity training, following clear asset management and communication guidelines, and using secure sign-in methods when accessing design tools and company resources.
+Teams should also be mindful of who has access to shared files in collaborative design platforms like Figma and regularly remove permissions that are no longer needed.

 Design for Security